TGV: Rolling stock

 Each TGV power car has two pantographs: one for AC use and one for DC.
 When passing between areas with different electric systems (identified by marker boards), trains enter a phase break zone.
-Just before this section, train operators must power down the motors (allowing the train to coast), lower the pantograph, adjust a switch to select the appropriate system, and raise the pantograph.
-Once the train exits the phase break zone and detects the correct electric supply, a dashboard indicator illuminates, and the operator can once again engage the motors.
+Just before this section, train drivers must power down the motors (allowing the train to coast), lower the pantograph, adjust a switch to select the appropriate system, and raise the pantograph.
+Once the train exits the phase break zone and detects the correct electric supply, a dashboard indicator illuminates, and the driver can once again engage the motors.